 I launched and utilized Whistle's beta program to gather direct feedback on features to keep the process of testing, validating, and iterating.

-PERSONA DEVELOPMENT: UNDERSTANDING PET BEHAVIOR
+PERSONAs: UNDERSTANDING PET BEHAVIOR

-PERSONA DEVELOPMENT: UNDERSTANDING PET OWNER BEHAVIOR
+PERSONAS: UNDERSTANDING PET OWNER BEHAVIOR

 What do pet owners care about?